Microfinance: Inclusive financial systems

 The microcredit movement that began in the 1970s has emerged and morphed into a 'financial systems' approach for creating universal financial inclusion.
 While the Grameen model of delivering small credit achieved a great deal, especially in urban and near-urban areas and with entrepreneurial families, its progress in delivering financial services in less densely populated rural areas was slow, creating the need for many and multiple models to emerge across the globe.
 The terms have evolved from microcredit, to microfinance, and now financial inclusion.
 Specialized microfinance institutions (MFIs) continue to expand their services, collaborating and competing with banks, credit unions, mobile money, and other informal and formal member-owned institutions.

-The new financial systems approach pragmatically acknowledges the richness of centuries of microfinance history and the immense diversity of institutions serving poor people in developing and developed economies today.
-It is also rooted in an increasing awareness of diversity of the financial service needs of the world's poorest people, and the diverse settings in which they live and work.
-It also acknowledges that quality and range of financial services are also important for the banking system to achieve fuller and deeper financial inclusion, for all.
-Central banks and mainstream banks are now more intimately engaging in the financial inclusion agenda than ever before, though it is a long road, with 35–40% of world's adults remaining outside formal banking system, and many more remaining "under-banked".
-Advent of mobile-phone-based money management and digital finance is changing the scenario fast; though "social distance" between the economically poor or social marginalized and the banking system remains large.
+The new financial systems approach acknowledges the history of microfinance and the diversity of institutions serving low-income people in both developing and developed economies.
+It recognizes the varying financial service needs of the world's poorest populations and the different contexts in which they live and work.
+The quality and range of financial services are important for achieving broader financial inclusion.
+Central banks and mainstream banks are increasingly participating in financial inclusion initiatives, although approximately 35–40% of adults worldwide remain outside the formal banking system, and many more are under-banked.
+Mobile-phone-based money management and digital finance are changing financial access, although significant barriers remain between economically disadvantaged populations and the banking system.